utopia-php/preloader/README.md

 ## System Requirements

 Utopia Framework requires PHP 7.1 or later.
+Preloading is supported in PHP 7.4 or later.
 We recommend using the latest PHP version whenever possible.

 ## Authors